Skip to Main Content

 Why We Work

 Trails connect people to nature!
 Whether venturing to the beach or the top of a peak, California’s extensive trail system enables visitors to access the outdoors, supporting both mental and physical health.
 However – due to a combination of weather, vegetation growth, and overuse – the quality of trails can erode over time.
 CCC trains Corpsmembers to build and maintain these pathways so all can recreate safely.
+These projects support the California Natural Resources Agency goal of creating an Outdoors for All by improving access to recreational activites across California.

 Gear UP